Authentication

 Assuming you have an active User account on the Buzz system, you authenticate by sending a POST request with your credentials to the Authentication method and storing the resulting cookie in a local variable in your client.
 The Buzz cookie's name varies between Buzz instances, but is always in the pattern <buzz_key>_buzz_cookie

 .
-The expiration of the credentials is an environment setting, but by default is set at 15 minutes.
+The expiration of the credentials is an environment setting, which will by default expire after 100 hours.

 To enable a more persistent login, add "keep_logged_in":true